 These are the guidelines I have myself arrived at and followed for the past many years now:

 - Define a clear vision to give the employees purpose.

-- Measure and follow up on KPIs that creates value for your customers.
+- Measure and follow up on KPIs that create value for your customers.

 - Empower your agents and give them regular feedback.

-- Clearly defined and communicated roles for your team.
+- Clearly define and communicate roles for your team.

 - Have a strategy for your channels of contact.

 - The agent who answers a conversation owns it until it is resolved.